-9. Environmental setting and surrounding land uses:
+10. Describe the environmental setting and surrounding land uses.

-The site is currently vacant and is located within a partially developed industrial park.
-The site has been designated for industrial development for over 20 years.
-The site is relatively flat with gentle slopes ranging from 0-15 percent from southeast to northwest and includes disturbed grasses.
-The properties to the north and west are vacant.
-There are existing office/light industrial/warehousing complexes further to the west on Gateway Road East and across Devlin Road to Gateway Road West.
-The eastern property line is adjacent to Highway 29.
-The property to the south is developed with the Spring Hill Suites Napa Valley.
+The site is currently vacant, has been previously graded and is located within a partially developed industrial park.
+The site has been designated for industrial development for over 25 years.
+The site is relatively flat with gentle slopes ranging from 0-5 percent from northeast to southwest and includes non-native grasses.
+There are existing office/light industrial/warehousing complexes to the south and east including two industrial condominium developments.
+West of the site, across Technology Way, are additional office/light industrial/warehousing complexes and undeveloped properties.
+Northwest to northeast, across Technology Way and on both sides of Morris Court are additional undeveloped properties.
 The project site is in close proximity to the Napa County Airport, and is located in Zone D, the Common Traffic Pattern.
 This is an area of frequent aircraft overflight at low elevations.
+The county approved a 61,879 square foot wine storage warehouse adjoining a portion of the project site to the east and a 103,410 sq. ft. speculative industrial building one property removed to the south.
+Both approvals occurred in 2013 and construction was completed in 2014.